The Peninsula arrives in London with the aplomb of a Hong Kong house that knows no half-measures.

 41

-A confidential boutique hotel perched on the Thames, Fulham side, far from Westminster's tumult.
+A confidential boutique hotel perched on the Thames, Fulham side, far from the Westminster bustle.

 Fulham Pier Hotel